goethan/Udacity_Projects/tentative/ml.md

 > 3. What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?

-I tried the following algorithms:
-- AdaBoost, Support Vector Machine, Logistic Regression (widely used in econometrics), Gaussian Naive Bayes, Multi-layer Perceptron classifier, and Random Forest.
-I find that AdaBoost, Logistic Regression and
+I tried the following algorithms: `AdaBoost`, `Support Vector Machine`, `Logistic Regression` (widely used in econometrics), `Gaussian Naive Bayes`, `Multi-layer Perceptron classifier`, and `Random Forest`.

-After trying more than 10 algorithm and found Random Forest Classifer, Support Vector Machine & Logistic Regression (not covering in class) have the potential to be improved further.
+I decide to proceed with all the above algorithms except for `Gaussian Naive Bayes`.
+They have the potential to be improved for the following reasons:
+1. When we improve our feature compositions, either one or all of the metrics (precision, recall, F1 etc.) of these algorithms have significant improvement.
+2. By default, the tuning parameters have more degrees of freedom.

 Without any tuning, K-means clustering performed reasonably sufficient with precision & recall rate both larger than 0.3.
 Logistic regression is using widely in medical & law field, most prominent case is to predict tumor benign/malignancy or guilty/no-guilty law case and I would love to test, and recently with e-mail spamming classifer.
 Although initially, the result was not as expected, I believe with further tuning we can come up with a much better result.

 Post-tuning result is summarized as tabel below:

 -----------------------------------------------------------

 > 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune, if this is the case for the one